biscuitlad/Punchcard-encoder/README.md

 Punchcard knitting pattern encoder for Brenda Bell's Punchcard Generator: https://brendaabell.com/knittingtools/pcgenerator/ (a program to create an SVG file that can be cut out by die cutting machine like a Cricut).

-This script identifies hole punches for a Brother punchcard knitting machine from a screenshot of the punchcard patterns that were commonly created in the 1980s in Brother knitting pattern catalogues.
+This python script identifies hole punches for a Brother punchcard knitting machine from a screenshot of the punchcard patterns that were commonly created in the 1980s in Brother knitting pattern catalogues.

 The script assumes 24 stitch punchcards and is tuned for the PDF version of the Brother Pattern Book Vol 5 which you should be able to download for free somewhere (https://archive.org/details/brother-punchcard-pattern-book-volume-5), but it also works for phone camera images of 24 stitch punchcard patterns.